zeniafragaki/Brain-tumor-discrimination-low-or-high-grade/README.md

 Citation :

+# Classifiers

+The following machine learning classifiers were evaluated: K Nearest Neighbors (KNN), Logistic Regression, Support Vector Machine (SVM), Radom Forrest and XGBoost.
+Each model was trained in fifty augmented images and evaluated on a test set of ten images.

+# Data augmentation

+Data augmentation techniques had been used to generate
+images, including horizontal and vertical flips, rotations, and zoom.
+These transformations help to reduce overfitting and improve the robustness of the models.

+# Segmentation

+Segmentation is a process used for distinguishing our area of interest, with goal the better analysis and extraction of our desired features.
+In the current project, Otsu thresholding method has been used for segmentation.
+Otsu algorithm selects a threshold that maximizes the intensity between regions, with aim of separating the image desired areas.

+# Feature extraction and pre-processing

+The images were resized to 96x96 pixels and normalized.
+StandardScaler was used to scale the pixel values to a suitable range for machine learning.
+The images were then flattened into 1D arrays to serve as input features for the classifiers.
+Additionally, more advanced features were extracted from the images to capture detailed texture and structural information.
+These features include some first order features like: Mean, standard deviation, skewness, and kurtosis.
+Additionally, second order features are extracted using Gray Level Co Occurrence Matrix.
+Some of these are: Contrast, dissimilarity, energy, and homogeneity.
+Also, Local Binary Pattern (LBP) method is used.

+# Validation

+For validation of the model, K-fold Cross Validation technique is used using GridSearchCV library, which helps to find the best hyperparameter of each model.
+In K-fold validation dataset is split into k number of subsets (folds) and be trained to all the subsets except one (k-1) subset which is used for the evaluation [8].
+GridSearchCV function is scikit-learn function that helps the tuning of hyperparameters of a machine learning model by using different combinations of hyperparameters.
+In the end of the research, the best set is selected based on the metrics.[9]

 If you use any part of this project in your work, kindly reference it using the following citation: